-BGC's 2022 capital allocation priorities are to use the remaining proceeds from the Insurance Business Disposition and other sources of liquidity to return capital to stockholders and to continue investing in its high growth Fenics businesses.
+BGC's current capital allocation priorities are to use our liquidity to return capital to stockholders and to continue investing in its high growth Fenics businesses.
 BGC plans to prioritize share and unit repurchases over dividends and distributions.
-We have repurchased or redeemed 73.1 million shares or units during the year ended December 31, 2021.
+We have repurchased or redeemed 28.5 million shares or units during the year ended December 31, 2022.